pacs-course/pacs-examples/Examples/CONTENT.md

   * `Bindings` The binding rule of references and also an example of use of `std::forward` and of the move semantic of `std::vector`.
 See also `RefBindings` on the same topic.
   * `Constexpr` The use of constexpr functions compared with normal functions.
 You find here also `HornerConstexpr.hpp`, an implementation of
   Horner rule for polynomial evaluation (see also `Horner` example) as a constexpr function.
+  * `Concepts` A brief explanation of concepts, a new feature introduced in C++20.
+With also some examples of creation of user defined concepts.
   * `CRTP` It shows how the Curiosly Recursive Template Pattern works.
 The example is simple, the feature less simple to understand (but not so difficult after all...).
   * `ForwardDeclaration` An example that shows a case were a forward declaration is needed.
   * `Functors` An example of use of callable objects (functors).